nkeblawi/nk-cust-segmentation/README.md

 I plot the scaled features to make sure distributions are normal, and they were not.
-I tried StandardScaler() or RobustScaler(), but either did not adequately normalize the distrubutions, so I needed to use log transformations to handle heavily skewed distrubutions cuased by many zero values.
+I tried StandardScaler() or RobustScaler(), but either did not adequately normalize the distrubutions, so I needed to use log transformations to handle heavily skewed distrubutions caused by many zero values.

 Clustering by product is more visually informative than by tags, but it is clearly biased towards number of products versus how many times a customer has signed in